GEEGABYTE1/GEEGABYTE1/README.md

 ## I’m currently learning 🧐
- - CS 101 (Aka Computer Science!)
- - CS 102 (Data strucutres and algorithms)
+ - Search and Sort Algorithms

 ## I’m currently looking to collaborate on
  - Algorithm Models 👫 🔮